Low-Cost Country Sourcing 101: Benefits, Risks & Best Practices

 Frequently Asked Questions About Low-Cost Country Sourcing

-What is low-cost country sourcing (LCCS)?
+What does low-cost country sourcing mean?

 Set clear specifications and quality standards, perform supplier audits, use third-party inspection agencies, pilot production runs, maintain frequent communication with the supplier, and build a relationship of transparency and trust.